Pharmacy Technician

 PTEC221 - Prescription Dispensing

-PTEC 221 Prescription Dispensing is a hybrid experiential lab course in which students apply the knowledge and skills acquired from previous theory courses to process and dispense prescriptions safely, efficiently and effectively in community practice settings.
+PTEC 221 Prescription Dispensing is a experiential lab course in which students apply the knowledge and skills acquired from previous theory courses to process and dispense prescriptions safely, efficiently and effectively in community practice settings.
 Students practice the technical aspects of processing prescriptions including interpreting prescriptions, performing calculations, documentation, and verification.
 Principles of inventory management and best practices in pharmacy record keeping are integrated into the learning activities.
 Students apply and demonstrate effective interpersonal communication and health teaching skills associated with the dispensing process.

 PTEC223 - Institutional Dispensing and Sterile Product Preparation

-PTEC 223: Institutional Dispensing and Sterile Product Preparation is a hybrid experiential lab course in which students learn the aseptic skills required to prepare a variety of parenteral products.
+PTEC 223 Institutional Dispensing and Sterile Product Preparation is a experiential lab course in which students learn the aseptic skills required to prepare a variety of parenteral products.
 Students apply the knowledge and skills acquired from previous theory courses to process and dispense prescriptions safely, efficiently and effectively in hospital practice settings.
 Students practice the technical aspects of processing prescriptions including interpreting prescriptions, performing calculations, documentation, and verification.
 Principles of inventory management and best practices in pharmacy record keeping are integrated into the learning activities.
 Safety, dosage calculations, incompatibilities, sterile procedure, and quality assurance controls are emphasized.

 PTEC224 - Non-Sterile Compounding

-PTEC 224 Non-Sterile Compounding is a hybrid experiential lab course in which students learn the skills and best practices for compounding non-sterile products including ingredient calculations, measurements, and preparation techniques for creams, ointments, solutions, and suspensions.
+PTEC 224 Non-Sterile Compounding is a experiential lab course in which students learn the skills and best practices for compounding non-sterile products including ingredient calculations, measurements, and preparation techniques for creams, ointments, solutions, and suspensions.
 Students use compounding formulas and drug stability and drug compatibility reference materials in the preparation of products with an emphasis on accuracy and safety.
 Maintenance of compounding equipment and workspace utilization are integrated into the learning activities.

 PTEC230 - Community Practicum